Frequently Asked Questions

 -

 My rates are similar to other masters-level mental health providers with advanced training in Los Angeles.
-These fees enable me to receive compensation commensurate to my level of training and expertise, to cover the costs of owning a small business, to offer sliding-scale services, to engage in advanced specialty trainings, and to donate financial resources to organizations such as the The Trevor Project, The Loveland Foundation, and Exhale Pro-Voice.
+These fees enable me to receive compensation commensurate to my level of training and expertise, to cover the costs of owning a small business, to offer sliding-scale services, to engage in advanced specialty trainings, and to donate financial resources to organizations such as the The Trevor Project and The Loveland Foundation.

 -